 - There’s a considerable selection of control panels and access credentials.

-- The property staff can use the open API for proptech integrations.
+- The property staff may use the open API for proptech integrations.

 - Its user-friendly platform comes with visual patterns and an easy-to-use interface.